flexera-public/policy_templates/cost/aws/unused_ip_addresses/README.md

 - *Days Unattached* - The number of days an IP address needs to be detached to be considered unused.
 This value cannot be set above 90 due to CloudTrail only storing 90 days of log data.
 If this value is set to 0, all unattached IP addresses will be considered unused.
 - *Allow/Deny Regions* - Whether to treat regions parameter as allow or deny list.
 - *Allow/Deny Regions List* - A list of regions to allow or deny for an AWS account.
 Please enter the regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
 Leave blank to consider all the regions.
 - *Exclusion Tags (Key:Value)* - Cloud native tags to ignore instances that you don't want to produce recommendations for.
-Format: Key:Value
+Use Key:Value format for specific tag key/value pairs, and Key:\* format to match any resource with a particular key, regardless of value.
+Examples: env:production, DO_NOT_DELETE:\*
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 Please note that the "*Automatic Actions*" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.